 As parents, we love to snuggle up with our children from time to time.
-Personally, I feel this is one of the best bonding times you can get with your kid.
+Personally, I feel this is one of the best bonding times you can get with your kid while they are playing the top infant toys.
 This is because we usually have various responsibilities that keep us away from our children.
 Besides, I know that there are also some parents who feel lonely sleeping alone.

 So, is it a good idea to share your bed with your kid?
 Well, I’ve discovered that while it has different benefits, it also poses a significant risk to their development.
 Just take a look at these factors below!

 Disadvantages of Sleeping On The Same Mattress With Your Kids

 It Can Get Somewhat Uncomfortable For Your Child!